ubcuas/Airdrop-Software-2022/docs/WORK_FLOW.md

 To do this, you have 2 options: rebase or merge.
 [What's the difference?](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 Merging is generally recommended, because it is easier to handle conflicts and get stuff working.
-To merge, simply run `git pull upstream master`.
+To merge, simply run `git pull origin master`.

 Rebasing requires more knowledge of git and can cause crazy merge conflicts, so it isn't recommended.
-You can simply `git pull --rebase upstream master` to rebase your branch onto the latest `upstream/master`.
+You can simply `git pull --rebase origin master` to rebase your branch onto the latest `origin/master`.

 If you do rebase or merge and get conflicts, you'll need to resolve them manually.
 [See here for a quick tutorials on what conflicts are and how to resolve them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
 Feel free to do this in your IDE or with whatever tool you are most comfortable with.
 Updating your branch often helps keep conflicts to a minimum, and when they do appear they are usually smaller.
 Ask for help if you're really stuck!